 Under California state law, your employer must allow you to use your vacation days, personal leave days, or compensatory time so that you can take actions to protect the health or safety of you or your children from domestic violence, sexual assault, or stalking.
-For example, you may need to take time off it to get a restraining order.1 Your employer is not allowed to fire you, harass you, discriminate or retaliate against you (punish you), for taking this time off.2 This law applies to companies of any size with any number of employees.
+For example, you may need to take time off it to get a restraining order.1 Your employer is not allowed to fire you, harass you, discriminate or punish you (retaliate against you), for taking this time off.2 This law applies to companies of any size with any number of employees.

-If your employer has 25 or more employees, there are additional things that you are allowed to take time off for (in addition to getting a restraining order), such as:
+If your employer has 25 or more employees, there are additional things that you are allowed to take time off for other than getting a restraining order, such as:

-- getting psychological counseling related to domestic violence or sexual assault; or
+- getting psychological counseling related to crime or abuse; or

 2 Cal.Labor Code § 230(c)